jduckles/git-collaboration/countries/Turkey.md

 Turkish

 ## interesting trivia
-Ataturk is considered the modern father of Turkey, pushing Turkey to being more westernized - including adoption of last names, helping get rid of the fez, and modern dress for women.
+Ataturk is considered the modern father of Turkey, pushing Turkey to being more westernized - including adoption of last names, helping get rid of the fez, and promoting modern dress for women.